 Description in preparation…

-18. ONGOING: STUDY OF THE AUDIENCE AND ORGANIZATION “TEATRONAS” ACTIVITIES’ IMPACT AT THE FESTIVAL “CIRKULIACIJA” IN THE LITHUANIAN CONTEMPORARY CIRCUS FIELD (Pilot study: 2025, 2026, 2027)
+18. STUDY OF THE AUDIENCE AND ORGANIZATION “TEATRONAS” ACTIVITIES’ IMPACT AT THE FESTIVAL “CIRKULIACIJA” IN THE LITHUANIAN CONTEMPORARY CIRCUS FIELD (Pilot study of 2025)

 This research report was prepared commissioned by the organization "Teatronas" and conducted in 2025, applying a triangulation of quantitative and qualitative methods.
 The study was carried out by researchers from "Anthropos," who collected data through three surveys (targeting the audience, the circus community, and cultural centers) and three mini focus groups.
 The aim of the study was to assess the socio-demographic profile of the audience at the festival "Cirkuliacija" and their relationship with contemporary circus, as well as to analyze the impact of "Teatronas" activities on the Lithuanian contemporary circus community and its collaboration practices with cultural centers.
 The collected data are intended to inform the organization’s decisions regarding program development, communication, education, accessibility, and long-term growth strategies, with the goal of strengthening the creation, dissemination, and cultural understanding of contemporary circus in Lithuania.